Careers in Dermatology

 Interviews range from November (rare) to early February, although most programs interview during December and January.
 Dermatology programs typically send out invitations to interview much later than most specialties.
 You may receive your first invitation to interview as late as December.
 Schedule your interviews as soon as you hear from a program since the interview spots tend to fill up quickly!
 Most dermatology interviews occur in January.

 Interview at as many places as you can due to the competitiveness of the specialty.
+Keep in mind dermatology applicants tend to get fewer invitations, so do not be discouraged if you get fewer invitations than you expected.
 Be prepared to describe your interest in Dermatology, your future career goals, and any clinical or research interests at your interview.
 Ask about where recent graduates are practicing!
 This simple question will provide some clarity as to whether the program supports careers in both academia and private practice or whether one is heavily favored.

 Dermatology participates in the regular Match.
 This enables you to apply to more than one type of residency program in case you do not match for Dermatology.
-In past years, about 1/3 of those who applied did not match, so consider having a backup plan (research fellowship versus another specialty)!
+In past years, about 1/3 of those who applied did not match, so you must have a backup plan (research fellowship versus another specialty)!
 You may also choose to complete a preliminary year and re-apply for an advanced position during the next Match cycle.

 2016 NRMP Match Statistics